Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-08-27-Hierarchical_Attention Networks_for_Document_Classification.md

 ---

-This is a brief summary of paper for me to study and note it, [Hierarchical Attention Networks for Document Classification (Yang et al. (2016)](https://www.aclweb.org/anthology/N16-1174).
+This is a brief summary of paper for me to study and note it, [Hierarchical Attention Networks for Document Classification (Yang et al., 2016)](https://www.aclweb.org/anthology/N16-1174).
 {% include MathJax.html %}

 They propose hierarchical attention Network which mirrors the hierarchical structure of a document(words from sentences, sentences from a document)